scrapoxy/scraping-workshop/README.md

 Data collection may fail due to **fingerprinting**.

 Use the Network Inspector in your browser to view all requests.
-You will notice a new request appearing, which is a POST request instead of a GET request.
+You will notice a new request appearing, which is a **POST request** instead of a GET request.

 ![Chrome Network Inspector List](images/chrome-network-inspector-list.png)

-Inspect the website's code to identify the JavaScript that triggers this request.
+Inspect the website's code to identify the **JavaScript** that triggers this request.

 ![Chrome Network Inspector](images/chrome-network-inspector-initiator.png)

 It's clear that we need to **execute JavaScript**.
-Simply using Scrapy to send HTTP requests is not enought.
+Simply using Scrapy to send HTTP requests is not enough.

 Also, it's important to maintain the **same IP address** throughout the session.
 Scrapoxy offers a **sticky session** feature for this purpose when using a browser.